TowerTech a lighthouse background

 Prerequisites

-A good knowledge of SocketCAN is strongly suggested before operating the TT3201.
+A good knowledge of Linux and SocketCAN is suggested before operating the TT3201.

 Hardware